crawfis/TempleRun1-NoArt/README.md

 - Facial expression
 - DDR or Dance Mat
 - Pressure plate
-- Bosa ball with accelerator
+- Bosa ball with accelerator (we made a prototype of this at RxGames in 2020 with the help of an OSU capstone course group from Electrical Engineering.

 # Projects

-Here is a list of experiments to use this framework to create better variants.
+Here is a list of experiments to create better variants using this framework.
+I believe you can accomplish these on top of the existing code without any changes needed to this code base.
+The goal here is to help my students and you focus on event-based programming with Unity and avoid many of the problems associated with embedding scripts into specific art and physics.
+I have another project (Recovery Rapids from RxGames) where I use a multi-lane path controller to play the entire game with over 10 game mechanics.
+We have demos with no Art, just the spline of the path.

 ## UI Toolkit-based